nitzanrazin/virtual-scrabble-tile-bank/README.md

 ## Instructions for playing a game of Scrabble using the virtual tile bank

-1. Before starting the game, choose the tile distribution and tile scores There are several different versions of the Hebrew Scrabble game, each with slightly different tile numbers and scores for the different letters.
+1. Before starting the game, choose the tile distribution and tile scores.

+    There are several different versions of the Hebrew Scrabble game, each with slightly different tile numbers and scores for the different letters.
-Before starting the game, you should decide how many tiles of each type to put in the tile bank, and how many points each tile is worth.
+Decide how many tiles of each type to put in the tile bank (pick a game version or freely set the amounts), and how many points each tile is worth.

 2. At each location, set up:
-a. a board game, and the game tiles face-up
+    1. A board game, and the game tiles face-up
-b. a video chat connection
+    2. A video chat connection
-c. a means by which to share the state of the board after each turn, for example taking a picture and sending it to a group chat
+    3. A means by which to share the state of the board after each turn, for example taking a picture and sending it to a group chat

 ## Instructions for running the tile bank
 ### Before the game starts:
-1. Set up a gmail account for sending the drawn tile lists It is highly recommended to set up a specialized account and not use a personal account for this, since sending messages from the account from code requires lowering the security.
+1. Set up a gmail account for sending the drawn tile lists It is highly recommended to set up a specialized account and not use a personal account for this, since sending messages from Python code code requires lowering the account security, and since the password to this account will be saved to a plain text file, to be used by the virtual scrabble bank.

-[give link to instructions for setting up the account]
+    Turn "Allow less secures apps" to ON: https://myaccount.google.com/lesssecureapps?pli=1

 2. Decide which tile distribution to use (if not all game sets used are the same, may decide to use the minimal amount available from each type, for example)
-3. Update settings
+3. Set up the game settings: enter the gmail account details, and set the tile distribution
 4. Enter player data (name and email)

 ### During the game: